preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/sign-off-requests-613/sign-off-permissions-613/index.rst.txt

 Permissions
 =============================================

-**Some more details will be added to this page.
-Will be finished soon.**

-Here you add or remove admins for sign-off requests.
+Here you can add administrators that or not tenant administrators but will work with the settings for sign-off requests in Omnia Admin.
+Sign-off request administrators can also check status of all sign-off requests.

 .. image:: sign-off-permission.png